2018 Inter-Continental Hotel Kabul attack

 On 20 January 2018, a group of four or five gunmen attacked the Inter-Continental Hotel in Kabul, Afghanistan, sparking a 12-hour battle.
-The attack left 40 people dead including fourteen foreigners, while 14 were injured.
+The attack left 40 people dead including 14 foreigners, while 14 others were injured.

 Background

 Kabul was held by the NATO-supported Afghan government, though both the Taliban and Islamic State were able to launch destructive attacks on the capital in the preceding months, including a suicide bombing less than a month prior to the Inter-Continental raid.

 Attack

-On 20 January 2018, around 21:00 local time gunmen armed with light weapons and rocket-propelled grenades had stormed the Inter-Continental Hotel in Kabul, opening fire and taking hostages.
+On 20 January 2018, around 21:00 local time gunmen armed with light weapons and rocket-propelled grenades stormed the Inter-Continental Hotel in Kabul, opening fire and taking hostages.
 It is believed the gunmen targeted foreigners.

 Some hotel guests tried to escape the gunmen by tying bed sheets together and climbing down from the upper floors of the building, which was partially set on fire.
 Afghan special forces were lowered by helicopters onto the hotel's roof in an attempt to neutralize the attackers.
-Later soldiers from the Afghan National Army with the assistance of Norwegian special forces from the Marinejegerkommandoen responded to the attack and exchanged gunfire with gunmen in the hotel.
+Later, soldiers from the Afghan National Army with the assistance of Norwegian special forces from the Marinejegerkommandoen responded to the attack and exchanged gunfire with gunmen in the hotel.

-Afghan officials said the attack was over by the morning hours of 21 January, with 4 attackers and at least 18 others killed, including 14 foreigners.
+Afghan officials said the attack was over by the morning hours of 21 January, with four attackers and at least 18 others killed, including 14 foreigners.
 More than 160 people had been rescued from the hotel, while a number of others remained missing.
 These included 16 employees of Afghan airline Kam Air, which announced that 11 out of the 42 people working for the company who had been present were killed during the attack, while 15 others survived.